Republic of Ireland–United Kingdom border: Identification

 It is estimated that there are 300 major and minor crossings along the 310 mile border.
 The border is marked only by a small number of "Welcome To Northern Ireland" road signs on the UK side, placed there by the Northern Ireland Roads Service.
 This can make identifying the border difficult for those unfamiliar with landmarks known to locals as the crossing point.
 At some crossings, there are signs welcoming visitors to the relevant local government authority district or, occasionally, reminding motorists of the need to ensure that their insurance is valid in the relevant jurisdiction.

-Generally, signposts in Ireland which indicate distances to destinations are bilingual (in Irish and English) and give distances in kilometres while such signposts in Northern Ireland are only in English and give distances in miles.
+Generally, signposts in the Republic of Ireland which indicate distances to destinations are bilingual (in Irish and English) and give distances in kilometres while such signposts in Northern Ireland are only in English and give distances in miles.
 On larger roads, the approximate location of the border can be determined by signs reminding the driver of the change in units.
 In Northern Ireland, place-name and street/road-name signs are usually (but not always) English-only and street/road-name signs are more standardised and extensively used.

 There are other immediate indicators when crossing the border: differences in the design of road signage and a change in road markings.
 The hard shoulder on non-motorway roads in Ireland is marked with a yellow, usually broken, line.
 The same marking in Northern Ireland is white and usually continuous.
-In Northern Ireland, roads use A (major) and B (minor) route prefixes, whereas Ireland's route prefixes are M (motorway) N (major, standing for national) and R (minor, standing for regional).
+In Northern Ireland, roads use A (major) and B (minor) route prefixes, whereas the Republic of Ireland's route prefixes are M (motorway) N (major, standing for national) and R (minor, standing for regional).
 Road signs in both the Republic and those in Northern Ireland are mainly black/white/red triangles or circles (the same as the rest of the European Union).
 Signs have subtle differences in colouring and fonts.
 One notable exception to this is that hazard warning signs in the Republic are amber diamonds.

-Since the adoption by Ireland of metric speed limits, warning signs have been placed on either side of the border to alert motorists to the change to or from miles or kilometres per hour.
+Since the adoption by the Republic of Ireland of metric speed limits, warning signs have been placed on either side of the border to alert motorists to the change to or from miles or kilometres per hour.
 As the United Kingdom does not use the euro, advertised prices for service stations and shops will change currency on crossing, although many places along the border will accept cross-border currency informally (albeit usually at a rate favourable to the trader).
 Other typical signs of crossing a European border are also noticeable.
 These include subtle differences in the paving materials of road surfaces and pavements, sometimes with visible differences in colour between materials across the border, changes to street lighting when crossing the border, (though these also vary across inter-county borders), and changes in the colour of postboxes (green in Ireland, red in Northern Ireland).